 If you manually reset the balance through Actions –> Adjust balance, use this method to make a past due or unpaid subscription active.

 When you attempt to retry a past due or unpaid subscription, the following will occur:

 - The customer will be charged their current balance

 - If payment is successful, the subscription will be activated

 - There is no “undo” at this time, so please be sure before you press the “Retry Subscription” button

-You can apply a coupon easily to a Subscription by selecting add coupon.
+You can apply a coupon easily to an active or canceled Subscription by selecting add coupon.
 Please note you may only apply one coupon at a time to Subscription.